ntnyq/eslint-config/src/commands/regexper.md

 # `regexper`

 Generate up-to-date [regexper](https://regexper.com/) links for your RegExp patterns in jsdoc comments.
-Helps you test and inspect the RegExp easily.
+Helps you inspect the RegExp in graphic.

 ## Triggers